Azure/azure-sdk-for-go/README.md

 For now, the "-beta" tag is an indicator that we are still in preview and still are planning on releasing some breaking changes.

-In repositories that are children of this one, [storage for example](https://github.com/Azure/azure-storage-go), we have adopted SemVer.org's recommendations.

 ## Azure Versions
 Azure services _mostly_ do not use SemVer based versions.
 Rather, they use profiles identified by dates.
 One will often see this casually referred to as an "APIVersion".
 At the moment, our SDK only supports the most recent profiles.
 In